Huitziii/charlesbordet.com/_posts/fr/2018-09-27-how-to-predict-ltv-saas-startup.markdown

 If the math is too heavy for you, don't worry.
 The goal of this article is not to derive the equations.

-I'm just showing it here because that looks super serious.
-But really, we have functions in R that does the computation automatically.
+I'm showing it here because that looks super serious.
+But we have functions in R that does the computation for us.

-The HUGE benefit of this estimator is that it takes into account that the non-churned subscribers will potentially stay a longer time.
+The HUGE benefit of this estimator is that it takes into account that the non-churned subscribers will stay a longer time.

 Plus, it's the maximum likelihood estimator, meaning it has good properties.
 Especially, it is asymptotically non-biased.